SoniBasant/Vanilla-JavaScript-Projects/A6-Login-form-with-localStorage-Tailwind/README.md

 Here, first you need to enter either `username` or `email ID`.
 Then your `password`.
 An **alert** message will inform that your entries are correct or not.

+**Local Storage:** Local storage can save your data, until you delete it or replace with other data.
+Data will NOT be deleted when you close browser.
+So you can access your saved data.
+It is helpful when security is not the concern.

 ### Snapshots

 **Create Account Page :**